SolaceProducts/terraform-provider-solacebrokerappliance/templates/guides/config-generator.md

 ## Important notes

-The generated configuration shoud be reviewed for followings:
+You should review the generated configuration for the following:

-* Provider configuration values (url, username, etc.) may need to be updated.
+* You may need to update provider configuration values (URL, username, etc.)
 * Write-only attributes, such as passwords, are omitted from the config as they cannot be read from the broker configuration.
-They need to be added manually.
+You need to add them manually.
-* Default resources may be present that may be omitted.
+* Default resources may be present that you can omit.
 * The generator uses a naming scheme for the resources.
-This may be updated by manually replacing the generated names.
+You can update this by manually replacing the generated names.

 ## Usage